Waste and Recycling Collection Consultation 2025

 Our aim is to increase the amount our city recycles to meet national targets and deliver real benefits for our city.
 To achieve this increase, we are seeking the views of Bristol residents on how we can achieve this increase whilst continuing to deliver value for money services and meet the needs of households across our city.

-This consultation asks you for your views on:
+This consultation asked you for your views on:

 • The current waste and recycling service; and